NiltonSousa/clean-arch-participants/README.md

   * Node Js 12.17.0 or more.

 # IDE
-Personally i like VS Code, but you can use another text editor.
+Personally i like VS Code, but you should use another text editor.

 How to build?
    * Firstly, clone the project locally and open Participants folder in your IDE.